HarmAug: Effective Data Augmentation for Knowledge Distillation of Safety Guard Models: method

 Training the student model on the training dataset $\mathcal{D}$ with~\Cref{eq:objective} is suboptimal, as it easily overfits to the training data distribution and fails to generalize in detecting new malicious instructions under distribution shifts~\citep{dataset-shift, dataset-shift-2}.
 To address this issue, we propose a data augmentation method that involves leveraging LLMs to generate harmful instructions $\rvx$ and their corresponding responses $\rvy$.
 Suppose we are given an LLM $p_\texttt{LLM}$, pretrained on large scale text corpora and fine-tuned with reinforcement learning from human feedback~\citep[RLHF;][]{rlhf}.
 The LLM has acquired significant knowledge of harmfulness since the pretraining corpora contain a substantial amount of biased and offensive content~\citep{bender2021dangers}.
 However, naively prompting the LLM to generate new harmful instructions is ineffective due to its built-in safety guardrails.
 During the RLHF fine-tuning stage, the LLM has been explicitly trained to refuse generating offensive content~\citep{safety-tuning, safety-tuning-2, safety-tuning-3}, which leads it to also reject generating harmful instructions.

 \looseness=-1 \myparagraph{Prefix attack to bypass safety guardrails of LLMs.} To address this issue, we propose a simple prefix attack to bypass the safety guardrail of $p_\texttt{LLM}$.
-In addition to a set of $k$ exemplars $\{\rvx_{j_1}, \ldots, \rvx_{j_{k}}\}$ randomly sampled from $\mathcal{D}$ and a prompt describing how to generate harmful instructions, such as ``Make a single harmful instruction prompt that would elicit offensive content.", we add an affirmative prefix of the LLM's response to the prompt (\eg, ``I have an idea for a prompt:") as follows:
+In addition to a set of $k$ exemplars $\{\rvx_{j_1}, \ldots, \rvx_{j_{k}}\}$ randomly sampled from $\mathcal{D}$, similar to~\citep{wei2023jailbreak}, and a prompt describing how to generate harmful instructions, such as ``Make a single harmful instruction prompt that would elicit offensive content.", we add an affirmative prefix of the LLM's response to the prompt (\eg, ``I have an idea for a prompt:") as follows:

+This prefix attack is similar to the prefix injection~\citep{wei2024jailbroken}, asking the LLM to answer with a prefix by adding guidelines to the user prompt.
+However, our attack prefills the prefix in the LLM's response and enforce the LLM to complete rest of the response.
 Given the prompt with the affirmative prefix, denoted as $\rvz_j$, the LLM completes the response, \ie, $\hat{\rvx}_j \sim p_\texttt{LLM}(\cdot\mid\rvz_j)$, leading to the sampling harmful instructions.
 We refer to our method as \textbf{HarmAug}.
 Empirically, we found that our prefix attack effectively bypasses the built-in guardrails of the LLM, allowing for the generation of harmful instructions (\Cref{tab:prefix-ablation}).
 This jailbreak vulnerability may be attributed to a weakness in the current RLHF process for safety alignment.
 Humans rarely respond with a refusal immediately following an affirmative answer to a request, and the LLM is supervised fine-tuned to replicate such human behavior before the RLHF process.
 As a result, the model is heavily biased towards generating refusal responses to harmful instructions but the model is rarely penalized for generating responses after an affirmative prefix during RLHF, despite the prompt being harmful.